 Government initiatives like free trade zones, and corporate tax deductions and exemptions help to make Bogotá a desirable place to do business.
 Specific opportunities exist in creative industries, and technology-based service industries, life sciences (cosmetics, healthcare, medical devices, biotechnology), and infrastructure.

-With nine hundred and seventy acres of parkland, Parque Simon Bolivar, is the lungs of Bogotá – with an Olympic swimming pool, water park and large green spaces covered by the shade of abundant ancient trees, surrounding a 400 acre lake – allowing locals to get out of the city, without leaving city limits.
+With nine hundred and seventy acres of parkland, Parque Simon Bolivar, is the lungs of Bogotá – with an Olympic swimming pool, water park and large green spaces covered by the shade of abundant ancient trees, surrounding a 400 acre lake – allowing locals to escape the city, without leaving it.